 Dione is 1.48 times as dense as water, suggesting that the moon has a dense core surrounded by ice.
-The temperature on the moon averages minus 302 degrees F (minus 186 degrees C).
+The temperature on the moon averages minus 302 degrees Fahrenheit (minus 186 degrees Celsius).
 The exceptionally cold temperatures cause the icy surface to behave much like rock.

 When Voyager 1 surveyed the moon in 1980, it unveiled wispy features on the trailing side.
 NASA's Cassini-Huygens probe took close-up images more than 20 years later that revealed the wisps were ice cliffs.
 As dark material fell from the cliffs, they revealed brightly shining ice underneath.
 Created by tectonic activity, these fractured areas crisscross the moon, running tens to hundreds of kilometers in length.

 Cassini also detected a wispy oxygen atmosphere on Dione.
 It is very thin; there is just one oxygen ion for every 0.67 cubic inches (11 cubic centimeters).
 It is equivalent to conditions 300 miles (480 km) above Earth.

 Like many moons, including Earth's, Dione is tidally locked, with the same side always facing its parent planet.
 The gravity of the moon keeps two smaller moons, Helene and Polydeuces, locked into the same orbital position as the three travel around Saturn.
 Dione also interacts with two of the larger moons of Saturn, Mimas and Enceladus, influencing their orbits.
 [Photo Gallery: The Rings and Moons of Saturn]